 These two breeds share very similar features when it comes to appearance.
 Cuteness aside, both of these breeds have short snouts, bug-eyes, and minimal tails.
 However, there are also some differences.
 The easiest way to make a difference between the two is to look at the ears, and their build.

-For starters, the size of the two breeds is very different.
+For starters, when you look at breed comparison, the size of the two breeds is very different.
 While both are considered small dog breeds, Frenchies have a muscular build and a larger bone structure.
 They can reach a weight between 17 and 33 pounds, while Boston terriers go between 14 and 28 pounds.

 The Boston terrier has a leaner body, with longer legs.
 That is why the Boston reaches a height between 14 and 16 inches, while the Frenchie is at most, 13 inches tall.

 As mentioned previously, the main difference in appearance is the ears.
 French bulldogs are known for their distinctive bat-like ears, which are moderate in size and stand erect on their square-shaped head.
 On the other side, the Boston terrier has pointed ears and their head is round.

 As for the tails, both breeds have stumpy, and little tails that can be straight or screwed.
 Malformation in the vertebrae causes the screwed tail, and it is more common in French bulldogs.